ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 $$ L_{3} = ||\hat\phi - \phi||^{2} + (\hat v' - z)^{2} - \pi\log{\hat p'} + c||\theta_{3}||^{2} $$

-With this modification, now the agent can provide a better estimation $ \hat p', \hat v' $ to evaluate tree nodes during MCTS, without even having access to the actual principal variation $ s_{\text{seq}} $.
+With this modification, now the agent can provide a better estimation $ \hat p', \hat v' $ to evaluate tree nodes during MCTS, without having access to the actual principal variation $ s_{\text{seq}} $.

 ## Experiments
 Due to the very limited resources available and time limit for Master thesis, I was able to conduct only a few experiments, each of which has to be stopped at early stage.
 All experiments are conducted in $ 8\times 8 $ Othello.

 ###### General Statistics
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Training_Loss.png" caption="Average loss over the whole training process." width="75%" %}